Tillered Docs

 If the MACVLAN interface persists after deletion:

-1. Check Network Manager logs: journalctl -u arctic | grep netmgr
+1. Check the network reconciler logs: journalctl -u arctic | grep netmgr

 2. Manually remove if needed: ip link delete INTERFACE_NAME